aboucaud/euclid-school-2023/README.md

 and repeat for the other simulation by manually editing `~/home/multifield/multifield_dataset_builder.py` like step 6-bis

 > [!NOTE]
 > This image dataset is much heavier and the processing with CNNs is extremely slow on CPUs.
 If you have access to a machine with GPUs, you can download the Tensorflow datasets created on this JupyterHub to process them elsewhere.
 Relevant files will be stored in `/home/jovyan/tensorflow_datasets`.
+>
+> Refer to the "Downloading data" section on https://wiki.flatironinstitute.org/Public/UsingFiBinder for more options.